 The deadline to submit your final presentation materials for oral and flash talk presentation is 12:00pm on Tuesday, August 6, 2019.

 The body of the abstract should contain 1,800 characters (including spaces) or less.
 Make sure to format your abstract according to the following: use font times new roman size 14, only first words or proper names capitalized (the rest lower case), single spaced, indicate author's affiliation(s) in numerical notations.
 Do not use special characters or symbols.

 Late submissions and abstracts, posters and presentations not adhering to instructions will result in point deduction.

 Cash prizes will be awarded for the best presentations in the various poster, oral presentation and flash talk plus poster presentation categories.

-For questions regarding title submission or the symposium in general, please contact members of the organizing committee: Mirella Meyer-Ficca (email@example.com), Heloisa Rutigliano (firstname.lastname@example.org), Kara Thornton-Kurth (email@example.com) or Cara Allen (firstname.lastname@example.org).
+For questions, please contact members of the organizing committee: Mirella Meyer-Ficca (email@example.com), Heloisa Rutigliano (firstname.lastname@example.org), Kara Thornton-Kurth (email@example.com) or Cara Allen (firstname.lastname@example.org).